MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-snapshots-sql-server.md

 #### Database snapshot

-A transactionally-consistent, read-only, static view of a database (the source database).
+A transactionally consistent, read-only, static view of a database (the source database).

 #### Source database